himanshubalodi62/AI-ML_research/README.md

 ## Linear Regression (Supervised Machine Learning) —

+## Understanding Linear Regression

+Linear regression is a fundamental concept in statistics and machine learning that’s used for predicting a numerical outcome (a

+dependent variable) based on one or more input features (independent variables).
+It’s like drawing a straight line through a set of

+data points to model the relationship between the variables

 Linear Regression is a supervised machine learning algorithm used to predict a numerical value based on the relationship between variables.

 In simple words: